-Breeders or agents should inform the RL data manager of any issues regarding their varieties completing National Listing.
-The RL team will consult the Plant Varieties & Seeds Gazette and with APHA staff for confirmation of National Listing.
-Varieties will not be added to the Recommended List unless they have a positive national listing decision on the day of the RL Project Board ratification of the new RL.
+Breeders or agents should inform the RL data manager of any issues regarding their varieties completing national Variety Listing.
+The RL team will consult the Plant Varieties & Seeds Gazette and with APHA staff for confirmation of national Variety Listing.
+Varieties will not be added to the Recommended List unless they have a positive national Variety Listing decision on the day of the RL Project Board ratification of the new RL.

-4.8 Review of Varieties
+4.10 Review of Varieties

-4.8.1 Notice of review of the status of a variety or of its suitability for inclusion or retention in trial
+4.10.1 Notice of review of the status of a variety or of its suitability for inclusion or retention in trial